Puzzlepart/did/CONTRIBUTING.md

 # Contributing to Did

-_Contributios arer very velcome!
+_Contributios are very velcome!
 Here's some guidance to get started!_ :heart:

 ## Structure